embodied-computation-group/systole/source/auto_examples/plot_HeartBeatEvokedArpeggios.rst

-If you want to allow online data acquisition, you should uncomment the following lines and provide the reference of the COM port where the pulse oximeter is plugged.
+If you want to allow online data acquisition, you should uncomment the following lines and provide the reference of the COM port where the pulse oximeter is plugged in.

 .. code-block:: python

   import serial
   ser = serial.Serial('COM4')  # Change this value according to your setup

-Create an Oxymeter instance, initialize recording and record for 10 seconds
+Create an Oximeter instance, initialize recording and record for 10 seconds

 .. code-block:: default